 Choose to trust.

-Release judgements.
+Release judgments.

 Assume responsibility.

 There is no doubt that childhood hurts can leave us smarting.
 Choosing to forgive, accepting our own role in the past, and letting go are key to restoring broken relationships.
 You can be free from the pain of the past.
-All you need to do is to make the choice to forgive.
+All you need to do is make the choice to forgive.